pandas DataFrames

 sample12 KO typeB 3 mus musculus male 9

-Or even take the sum across multiple columns to create a new column.
-For example, we can create a new column called replicate_replicate_sum that contains the sum of the values in the replicate and replicate columns.
+We can even take the cumulative sum across multiple columns to create a new column.
+For example, we can create a new column called replicate_sum that contains the sum of the values in the replicate and replicate_squared columns for each row.

-# Create a new column for the sum of replicate and replicate
+# Create a new column for the sum of replicate and replicate_squared

 We can apply any range of mathematical operations to create new columns based on data that already exists in the DataFrame.